graevy/graevy.github.io/content/posts/internet.md

 ### Android Apps

-Get illicit APKs from [mobilism](https://forum.mobilism.org/index.php).
+Get illicit APKs from [mobilism](https://forum.mobilism.org/index.php)[^1].
 This ecosystem's pretty seedy. [f-droid](https://f-droid.org/) is a package manager like the google play store, except it only has free open source apps.
 F-droid's app is notoriously buggy so try some frontends like Neo Store or Droid-ify.

 Apple users: jailbreaking is outside the scope of this guide.

 ### Software

 This is the riskiest.
 Find popular torrents on a public tracker and roll those dice.
-Use a [virtual machine](https://www.virtualbox.org/wiki/Downloads); that's also beyond the scope of this guide.
+Use a [virtual machine](https://www.virtualbox.org/wiki/Downloads)[^4]; that's also beyond the scope of this guide.
 Occasionally a repacker will host what you're looking for.

 ### Games

 There is a bounty ecosystem where people donate to reputable game crackers.
 Don't get games off of public trackers like thepiratebay.
-Two of the most reputable crackers are [fitgirl](https://fitgirl-repacks.site) and [dodi](https://dodi-repacks.site).
+Two of the most reputable crackers are [fitgirl](https://fitgirl-repacks.site)[^1] and [dodi](https://dodi-repacks.site)[^1].
 If they don't have what you're looking for, go check [the CrackWatch subreddit](https://old.reddit.com/r/CrackWatch) to find a reputable cracker who does.

 ### Books

-[libgen](https://gen.lib.rus.ec) is the best.
+[libgen](https://gen.lib.rus.ec) is the best[^1].
 Myanonamouse is a good private tracker for books that will let you in after an interview.
 The [piracy subreddit](https://old.reddit.com/r/piracy) maintains a list of book trackers; these are always coming and going.
-A generic web search with pdf, epub, etc. extensions is a last resort.
+A filetype search[^3] with pdf, epub, etc. extensions is a last resort.

 ### Papers

 Sci-hub's been down for awhile.
 Just email paper authors and they'll send you a copy.
+You might be able to find a non-paywalled copy on google scholar.
 Extensions like Bypass Paywalls Clean or Unpaywall have historically been okay at this.

+[^1]: Technically not a torrent tracker because it hosts links to direct downloads rather than peer-to-peer downloads

+[^2]: Thepiratebay has a reputation for viruses, and site VIPs are not to be trusted

+[^3]: Append `filetype:pdf` to a search to only return direct links to pdfs, for example

+[^4]: VMs are operating-systems-inside-operating-systems that are slower than normal OSes, but if your VM gets a virus, you don't exactly care.
+[VirtualBox](https://www.virtualbox.org/wiki/Downloads) is what most people use, but I rarely deal with them and they're complicated to setup securely.
+Good for something like pirated photoshop, ableton, older games, ~~installing BonziBuddy, Monkey, Gator, and Prody Parrot to watch them duke it out,~~ etc.